 git push

 This approach works great in environments with lots of activity but low chances of conflict, like web applications where simultaneous edits are rare.
-Optimistic locking provides high performance without significant risk of data loss.
+Optimistic locking delivers high performance without the hassle of frequent locking.

 Pros and cons